celisej567/Fake-CSM-Mapbase/README.md

 `ALSO NOW YOU SHOULD COPY PITCH PARAMETERS EXECLY HOW IT SHOULD BE (PITCH YAW ROLL)`

 If you have `Assert server/baseentity.cpp in 7240 line` you should go to this file and comment it.
-Also comment Warning up there. if you have problems with blend materials, try to make it displacement.
+Also comment Warning up there.
+If you have problems with blend materials, try to make it displacement.

 # If you have some problem or question
 then go to the [Discord server](https://discord.gg/DaBHDTwAU7) and describe the problem.